cdsalty/MakerOfMemes/README.md

 - Documentation for API: https://api.imgflip.com

-* first time working with CSS modules
+* want to be familiar working with CSS modules